studiochampgauche/headless-react-wordpress-boilerplate/README.md

 v4 is new and not completed.

-The v4 isn't a following of the v3 but a totally new React Front-End SPA ecosystem and a separated WordPress Back-End.
+The v4 isn't a following of the v3 but a totally new React Front-End SPA ecosystem with a separated WordPress Back-End.

 ## Requirements